A rare type of tumor arising from the peritoneum

 Peritoneal mesothelioma form plaque-like deposits on the visceral and parietal peritoneum which can range in size from a few millimeters to several centimeters.
 Due to this there is decreased absorption of peritoneal fluid leading to its accumulation and thus swelling of the abdomen.
 The movement of the intestines may be affected or they may get partially or completely blocked.

 Mesotheliomas usually remain confined to the peritoneum and continue to grow within the cavity, however they may spread to the pleural cavity (pleura is the membrane covering the lungs) or to the glands in the abdomen and the chest.

 Types of Mesothelioma

-For patients with confirmed MPM, radical resection (Cytoreductive surgery) is associated with improvement in survival and is attempted whenever possible.
-Once again the outcome depends on the ability of the surgeon to remove all the tumor.
+The most effective therapy for peritoneal mesothelioma is cytoreductive surgery and HIPEC.
+The outcome depends on the ability of the surgeon to remove all the tumor.
 When complete removal of the tumor is achieved, HIPEC is performed.
-If the tumor is extensive, it maybe impossible for the surgeon to achieve this.
+If the tumor is extensive, it may be impossible for the surgeon to achieve this.

 After surgical debulking, the resection can be classified according to the Completeness of Cytoreduction Score, which evaluates the residual peritoneal seeding within the operative field.

 – Partial with a diameter of the residual nodules < 0.25 cm is CC -1 – Nodules between 0.25 to 2.5 cm is CC-2 – Nodules > 2.5 cm or confluence of tumor nodules is CC-3